Rapid Recap: Leaders in the receiver room and Ward's impact

 According to our conversation with Kansas State receiver Phillip Brooks, at least two receivers have emerged as likely to enter the rotation at the position for the Wildcats.
 That would be Jadon Jackson and RJ Garcia.

-He shared that Garcia has stepped up since the Spring.
-He's always been a good route-runner in a smaller body, but he has become stronger in the weight room and always shows a true competitiveness and hunger.
+Brooks shared that Garcia has stepped up since the Spring.
+He's always been a good route-runner in a smaller body, but he has become stronger in the weight room and shows a true competitiveness.

 Garcia has built more confidence every day while playing with the ones, Brooks noted.
 He's excited for him and believes he'll be a great contributor for K-State this year, along with Jackson.

-The Ole Miss transfer was described as a bigger wide receiver and that he has a lot of potential.
-And Brooks really insisted on the latter in animated and exaggerated fashion.
+The Ole Miss transfer was described as a bigger wide receiver and Brooks insisted on him having a ton of potential.

-Because he's newer to the program, he is still learning, but Brooks is a firm believer that Jackson will be helping the Wildcats this season.
-The potential is there.
-He just needs to keep working at it.
+Because he's newer to the program, Jackson is still learning, but Brooks is a firm believer that he will be helping the Wildcats this season.
+The potential is there, he just needs to keep working at it.

 CHANGE TO NO. 8

 Speaking of Brooks, he always wanted to wear a single digit number when playing college football.
-Despite other opportunities in the past couple years, he chose to stick with No. 88 since that was what he was known for and how he was labeled and remembered.
+Despite other opportunities in the past couple years, he chose to stick with No. 88 since that was what he was known for.

 However, he decided to strike on No. 8 and ride out in his final year with a number he adored.
 When he arrived in Manhattan, he was not blessed with a lot of good options.
 He chose No. 88 because the other alternatives were 99, 97 and a number in the 50s.